 The shared hosting plan offers unmetered bandwidth and 30GB storage.
 The good part is that you can install WordPress with one click and start building your WordPress website right away.

 You can upgrade to higher plans that include Economy plan, Deluxe plan, and Ultimate plan.
 These plans give you access to more storage, databases, and you’ll also get freebies like a free domain, professional email accounts, and SSL certificate.

 All plans include:

 - 1-click install of over 150 free apps

 - 1-click domain name setup

 - Easy-to-use control panel to install apps, manage backups and security

-- 24/7 network security with anti-malware and DDoS protection
+- 24/7 network security with anti-malware scans and DDoS protection

 - Increase your CPU/RAM, I/O and storage with a 1-click purchase